Zaid-Ajaj/SAFE.Simplified/README.md

  - `ServerTests` runs the server unit-tests project
  - `ClientTests` runs the client unit-tests project by compiling the project first and running via Mocha in node.js
  - `LiveClientTests` runs a standalone web application at `http://localhost:8085` that shows test results from the unit tests and recompiles whenever the tests change.
+ - `Pack` builds and packs both server and client into the `{solutionRoot}/dist` directory after running unit tests of both projects.
+You can run the result application using `dotnet Server.dll` in the `dist` directory.
+ - `PackNoTests` builds and packs both server and client projects into `{solutionRoot}/dist` without running tests.

+> NOTE: while inside your IDE, build targets like `Clean` and restore can fail because the IDE locks caches asset files inside of `obj` directories so soemtimes you have to close the IDE and run the targets from the terminal.
+Do not run build targets while running the application.

 ### Configuring application variables: Server